 The reconnaissance spring program goals were twofold.
 One was to identify new targets on the underexplored parts of the property.
 The second was to use modern alteration mapping techniques using a spectrometer to refine current drill targets in the context of a low sulphidation epithermal deposit model.
 The program included reconnaissance, rock chip and stream sediment geochemistry, a handheld XRF spectrometer for mineral identification as well as wide-spaced soil sampling.
-The result uses included prioritizing the previously selected drill targets and identifing future drill targets.
+The result uses included prioritizing the previously selected drill targets and identifying future drill targets.

 Soil sample results were from samples taken on claim corners when the company previously expanded the Caldera property.
-They provide wide spaced coverage over most of Caldera at 1,500-foot-by-600-foot centres (approximately 450 metres by 180 metres) and were analyzed for 37 elements, including gold and silver.
+They provided wide spaced coverage over most of Caldera at 1,500-foot-by-600-foot centres (approximately 450 metres by 180 metres) and were analyzed for 37 elements, including gold and silver.
 The soils included coverage of some areas that Discovery Harbour and historical work had previously covered in greater detail.
-A number of new anomalous areas were identified and will be followed up with further detailed work.
+A number of new anomalous areas were identified.

-6.1.8 2021 Drill Program
+5.1.8 2021 Drill Program